-Construction is complete on Discovery Hall, home to the School of STEM.
-The $68 million building will accommodate more than 1,000 students and increase the number of STEM graduates in the Puget Sound region.
+Discovery Hall opened for classes in the fall of 2014.
+It is home to the UW Bothell School of Science, Technology, Engineering and Mathematics.
+The $68 million building accommodates more than 1,000 students and will increase the number of STEM graduates in the Puget Sound region.
 Discovery Hall is the first building to be constructed on the UW Bothell campus in 10 years.

 About Discovery Hall

 In order to meet the increasing demand for a capable, educated workforce, the state of Washington must produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).

 Building on its acclaimed Nursing and Computer Science programs, UW Bothell is building out a suite of STEM degrees to meet the ever increasing demands of UW Bothell students and the community the campus serves.
 The School of STEM now has 14 degree programs; additional baccalaureate degrees in STEM fields are planned.

 Current enrollment is more than 4,800 students; buildings on the UW Bothell campus were originally designed to accommodate only 1,800 students.

 Building Facts & Figures

 74,000 square-foot building which will accommodate 1,000 full-time students

 250 lab seats